aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

           # Maximum number of hops.
           ttl_maximum_hops: <int; 0-254>

-          # Maximum number of routes (0 means unlimited).
+          # Maximum number of advertised routes (0 means unlimited).
           maximum_advertised_routes: <int; 0-4294967294>

-          # Maximum number of routes after which a warning is issued (0 means never warn) or
+          # Maximum number of advertised routes after which a warning is issued (0 means never warn) or
           # Percentage of maximum number of routes at which to warn ("<1-100> percent").
           maximum_advertised_routes_warning_limit: <str>
       neighbors: